s0schen/powerwall_monitor/readme.md

 ### Docker Containers

-* Edit `powerwall.yml` and loook for the section under `pypowerall` and enter the following details for your Powerwall:
+* Edit `powerwall.yml` and look for the section under `pypowerall` and update the following details for your Powerwall:
 ```yml
             PW_PASSWORD: "password"
             PW_EMAIL: "email@example.com"